bento-platform/bento/README.md

 make run-all
 ```

-to trigger the series of initial build events (using `docker-compose`) for the rest of bento's supporting microservices, and then run them.
+to trigger the series of initial build events (using `docker-compose`) for the rest of Bento's supporting microservices,
+and then run them.

 ### Stop the cluster